Key Program Dates for AY2324

 - Introduce your mentee to other members of your research group and department; including your department’s director of undergraduate studies (especially if they intend to major in your department) and undergraduate administrator.

 - Invite them to attend group meetings, journal clubs and/or department seminars with you so they get a sense of the research culture and community.

 - Let your mentee know which health and safety trainings they will be required to do ahead of the summer and encourage them to enroll this spring.

 Participating in the Summer ReMatch+ Program

-In summer 2023, we plan to continue the on-campus in-person program, which will tentatively run for nine weeks from June 5 - August 4, 2023.
+ReMatch+ is a nine-week, in-person residential program, and students reside in the Summer Research and Learning Village.
+The anticipated 2024 dates are June 2 - August 4, 2024.
 Participants are expected to be on campus Monday-Friday through the end of the program and attend the Summer Research Colloquium weekly workshops.